-This is Leapman's first solo show in Riverside and it gives him an opportunity to show some of his key images: Box Man, Trier testers, Existence harness, Burden and the Petal thinkers.
-The show's title is indicative of his aspirations for his images; these characters have a connected history and are searching and journeying.
+This is Leapman's first solo show in Riverside and gives him an opportunity to show some of his key images: Box Man, Trier testers, Existence harness, Burden and the Petal thinkers.
+The show's title Compliant Keepers is indicative of his aspirations for his images; these characters have a connected history and are searching and journeying.

 Forms that appear in Leapman paintings begin life as small gold line drawings on cream paper, the first of which was made on January 1st 1983.
 His work grabs the viewer's attention quickly with unusual materials, such as, mirror flake, cristalina, diamond dust and interference pigments.